tbckr/sgpt/README.md

 This is a Go implementation.
 For the original Python implementation, visit [shell-gpt](https://github.com/TheR1D/shell_gpt).
 Please keep this in mind when reporting issues.

+> [!NOTE]
-Note: Currently under heavy refactoring for v3, but v2 is still maintained.
+> Currently under heavy refactoring for v3, but v2 is still maintained.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->